-Growing up surrounded by the sounds of classical and jazz music, my journey as an abstract expressionist painter has developed utilizing a condition, or gift I have had since birth, known as a synesthesia.
+Growing up surrounded by the sounds of classical and jazz music, my journey as an abstract expressionist painter has developed utilizing a condition I have had since birth, known as Synesthesia.
 Working with music of different genres, as well as poetry, story, and other auditory processes, I paint what I see to create paintings full of rhythm, color, line work, texture, balance, and movement.
-The two forms of synesthesia I have are called Projective, which is a voluntary form, and Associative, which is an involuntary form.
-Two types of synesthesia I have that are applied in my process are called Chromesthesia and Grapheme-Color Synesthesia.
+Two of the forms of synesthesia I have are called Auditory Tactile, which means i viscerally feel sound, and Chromaesthesia, which means I see sound, specifically though music, in color shape and texture.

-The “Ninth Street Women” of the abstract expressionist period, particularly Helen Frankenthaler and Joan Mitchell, speak permission to me to explore and paint what I see when I hear sound, predominately music.
-Sound continues to resonate in an infinite wave of movement, building layers of colors and textures that stay with us for longer than we listen.
+The “Ninth Street Women” of the abstract expressionist period, particularly Helen Frankenthaler and Joan Mitchell, speak permission to me to explore and paint what I "see" and "feel" when I hear sound, especially music.
 The paint on my canvases imagines the vibrations of sound waves with thick and graceful textured layers of strokes.
-Since Classical Music, Contemporary Classical Music, and Jazz Music are a part of my DNA, it is vital for me to visually share the depth of music through expressionist painting.
+Since classical music, new music, and jazz music are a part of my DNA, it is vital for me to visually share the depth of music through expressionist painting.

 Painting continues to be a unique source of imagination; mine exemplifies my interest in sensory explorations of composition, movement, shape, color, and texture.
-These painting interpretations of movement and colors in abstracted sound-to-sight sensory depictions of music and other auditory art, enable a much deeper understanding of collaborative process.
-I am intrigued by the unplanned structural formation of sound.
+These painted interpretations of movement and colors in abstracted sound-to-sight sensory depictions of music and other auditory art, enable my much deeper understanding of collaborative process.
 It is my passionate desire to paint what I see, and to collaborate with musicians, artists, writers, and poets to inspire others to live more profoundly through the arts.